marksweb/django-bleach/docs/usage.rst

 accepts all of the normal field attributes.
 Behind the scenes, it is a ``TextField``, and accepts all the same arguments as ``TextField``.

-The field does not specify any formfield to use, and falls back on the default ``CharField`` and ``Textarea`` used by ``TextFields``.
-You must override the form field or widget yourself if you need something different.
+The ``BleachField`` model field sanitises its value before it is saved to the database and is marked safe so it can be immediately rendered in a template without further intervention.

+In model forms, ``BleachField`` model field are represented with the ``BleachField`` form field by default.

 .. _forms: